2006 FIFA World Cup (video game): Gameplay

+Release

+Ten region-specific covers were released, each featuring a major player from each region.
+Microsoft bundled the game with the Xbox 360 in Japan.
+In this featured bundle, there was a limited edition faceplate included from Adidas packaged inside.

 Reception

 The PC, Xbox, PlayStation 2 and GameCube versions received "generally favorable reviews", while the Xbox 360, PSP, DS and Game Boy Advance versions received "mixed or average reviews" according to video game review aggregator Metacritic.
 In Japan, Famitsu gave the PS2 version a score of three eights and one seven for a total of 31 out of 40.

 The Times gave the PS2 version a score of four stars out of five and stated that "The classic moment section, which features 125 well-known situations, is one of several nice touches in this game."The A.V.
 Club gave the game a B and said that it "supplies just enough vicarious excitement to bridge the gap between now and early June."
 Detroit Free Press gave the X360 version three stars out of four and stated: "Thankfully for the folks at Electronic Arts, the only soccer competition available on the Xbox 360 is the previous FIFA game, and this World Cup edition is a step up from that incarnation, albeit a small one."
 However, The Sydney Morning Herald gave the game three-and-a-half stars out of five and called it "a fun football simulation for newcomers and the best FIFA of recent years.
 Even so, competitor "Pro Evolution" still has the virtual World Cup firmly in its grasp."

-IGN gave the Mobile version a score of 5.8 out of 10 and called it "a stop-gap product designed to reel in World Cup fans based on the hype of the world's biggest sporting event.
+IGN gave the mobile version a score of 5.8 out of 10 and called it "a stop-gap product designed to reel in World Cup fans based on the hype of the world's biggest sporting event.
 And that's not necessarily a bad idea -- having the entire tournament set up from the get-go -- but the execution isn't worth your download dollars."

 The game sold 2.8 million copies.